DarrylBayliss/Simon-Says-Android/README.md

   <img src="/app-demo.gif" width="400" height="800" />
 </p>

-Read the accompanying blog post below:
+Read the accompanying blog post below to learn more about how MediaPipe works with Gemma and how Gemma works on device:

 - [Playing Simon Says with Gemma and MediaPipe](https://www.darrylbayliss.net/playing-simon-says-with-gemma-and-mediapipe/)